AdamMYoung/Portfolio-Gatsby/README.md

 ## Portfolio

-This is my portfolio website, built in React.
-You can find a link to it [here](http://www.adam-young.xyz).
+This portfolio website is created in React, utilzing the react-bootstrap libraries for a responsive design.
+Features include a custom timeline implementation, GitHub statistic polling, and service worker implementations to provide a quicker response on page reload.